How to Install JDK?

 - To recover some of our system’s disk space, it is good practice to delete the downloaded exe file once the download has been done.

 Step 3: Check the directory

 - JDK gets installed in the C directory of our system by default having the path “C:\Program Files\Java\jdk-11.0”.
-If at all we make any change to this path, we need to make a note of it as it will be required in the upcoming steps.
+If we make any change to this path at all, we need to make a note of it as it will be required in the upcoming steps.

 - This is the directory structure for our example.

 - We will need to update our system’s Environment variables with our installed JDK bin path to run the Java programs because while executing the programs, the command prompt will look for the complete JDK bin path.

 - The PATH variable in our system provides the exact location of executables that will be used for running Java programs, such as javac and java.
 The CLASSPATH variable provides us with the library files location.

 - If we do not set the PATH variable, we will specify the full path to the JDK bin every time we run a program.